splatura/ESP32_Data_Logging_Webserver/README.md

 Monitor the Serial Port for the assigned IP address and connect to the server with http://IP/ (e.g. http://192.168.0.5/) or http://esp32_logger.local/

+Wire up to the I2C interface (Usually GPIO 22 (SCL) and GPOI 21 (SDA)) and connect your in/out power accordingly.
+Remember to keep ground common when monitoring the voltage/mA.
+You can utilise this board from Adafruit for this project https://www.adafruit.com/product/904.

 Happy making!